 - News and Media Centre with a blog page

 I wrote an Op-Ed which about TPP which ran in the Globe and Mail and La Presse.
 Feedback was encouraging.
 A going back to school Op-Ed was published in the Toronto Star a few weeks ago.
-We have a piece for the French-speaking Quebec market and one on maternity leave which are currently being pitched to various media outlets.
+We have a piece for the French-speaking Quebec market and one on maternity leave which is currently being pitched to various media outlets.
 If you have a POV to share, we would love to try publishing it.
-Several Founding Visionaries and Visionaries are joining panels, webinars, workshops across the country and/or doing interviews to promote TPP, we encourage all of you to help us continue build awareness.
+Several Founding Visionaries and Visionaries are joining panels, webinars, workshops across the country and/or doing interviews to promote TPP, we encourage all of you to help us continue to build awareness.